KonkeyDong/recipes/food/pressure_cooker_recipes/honey_sesame_chicken/README.md

 1. Add frozen meal to Pressure Cooker and **Saute** for 5 minutes.
 1. Flip chicken breasts over.
 1. Pressure cook on **high pressure** for **25 minutes**.
 1. Natural release the pressure (do not open the steam valve.
-Just wait about 15 minutes with the power off for the termperature to drop; the pressure will drop along with the temperature.)
+Just **wait about 15 minutes with the power off** for the temperature to drop; the pressure will drop along with the temperature.)

 # Lastly

-1. Shred the chicken in the sauce.
+1. **Shred** the chicken in the sauce.
 Serve with rice and broccoli.